 The e-MERLIN observations were made at a wavelength of 4.6 cm (about a third of that used in microwave ovens).
 To give off these radio waves, rocky chunks at least a centimeter in size are needed, and the shape of the belt confirms the rocks as the source of the radio waves.

-Team member Dr John Ilee, also of St Andrews, is working on a related European project to investigate protoplanetary discs around young stars.
+Team member Dr. John Ilee, also of St Andrews, is working on a related European project to investigate protoplanetary discs around young stars.
 He added: “Long wavelength data, such as these fantastic e-MERLIN results, will be essential in constraining the next generation of computer models of discs around young stars.
 Having an accurate idea of the location and amount of the centimeter-sized material in the disc will bring us closer to a consistent picture of how planets may eventually form.”

 Greaves leads an international team known as PEBBLeS – the Planet Earth Building Blocks Legacy e-MERLIN Survey.
 By imaging the rocky belts of many stars, the team will look for clues to how often planets form, and where, around stars that will evolve into future suns like our own.
 The ultimate aim is to zoom in and see ‘extrasolar Earths’ being born, five times closer in to their host stars than Jupiter’s orbit.
 Upgrades to e-MERLIN’s capabilities in the next few years, as well as the construction of the new Square Kilometer Array (with its HQ at Jodrell Bank), make this a real possibility.